 - the number of the current record is modified: the current record corresponds to the record written.

-<Source>.Write is equivalent to <Source>.Modifie.
+<Source>.Write and <Source>.Modify are equivalent.
 The indexes on the database are updated.

 - This function can be used to write a record into a selection performed by a query (query run with the hWithFilter constant).

 // Write a record at the end of a data file